About the Company

 Communications The Kitchen Robotics system required that the UniStream PLC connect to the cloud and execute commands in real time; this required the team to create an API and implement a dedicated TCP-IP protocol, using several ports simultaneously.
 In addition, the different system components used different protocols, both standard and dedicated—the UniStream PLC needs to communicate with over 60 components such as servos, VFDs, heaters, sensors, steppers, etc.

-Servo Motion the different axes of motion relied on different mechanisms: rack & pinion, roll feeders, linear and rotary actuators, and other dedicated mechanisms.
-The force of each axis had to be modified in real-time, while the systems was running.
+Servo Motion The different axes of motion relied on linear and rotary actuators and other dedicated mechanisms.
+The force of each axis had to be modified in real-time, while the system was running.
 Each axis, edge sensor, mechanical brake, etc. required a different homing method.

 Steppers By controlling the steppers via communication, the team was able to reduce costs by avoiding the complex wiring and integration that such a large number of steppers would otherwise require.